stringparser/parth/readme.md

 - `opt` type `object` optional, with all extra information:
   - path: the `path` given as an input
   - url: if any, the url contained within the `path` given
-  - depth: integer representing the `depth` of the path
+  - match: type `string`, part of the path that matched
   - params: object with a map between labels and the path.
-  - notFound: `false` if perfect match, what is left after the match if not
+  - notFound: `false` for perfect match, what is left after of the path if the match wasn't perfect

 _return_
   - `null` for no matches or non-supported types